-accept/a port Open a socket, bind it to the given port, and start accepting connections on that port.
-Your driver must continue to accept other commands.

-- connect/c ip port Attempt to connect to the given IP address, in dot notation, on the given port.
-Example: c 10.13.15.24 1056. - send/s/w socket data Send a string on a socket.
-This should block until write() returns. - $\operatorname{recv}/\mathbf{r}$ socket numbytes y/n Try to read data from a given socket.
+- h Print this list of commands. - li Print information about each interface, one per line. - Ir Print information about the route to each known destination, one per line. - ls List all sockets, along with the state the TCP connection associated with them is in, and their window sizes (one should be the socket's receiving window size, and the other should be the peer's receiving window size) - a port Open a socket, bind it to the given port on any interface, and start accepting connections on that port.
+Your driver must continue to accept other commands. - c ip port Attempt to connect to the given IP address, in dot notation, on the given port.
+Example: c 10.13.15.24 1056. - s socket data Send a string on a socket.
+This should block until write() returns. - r socket numbytes y/n Try to read data from a given socket.
 If the last argument is y, then you should block until numbytes is received, or the connection closes.
 If n, then don't block; return whenever and whatever read() returns.
-Default is n. - sendfile filename ip port Connect to the given IP and port, send the entirety of the specified file, and close the connection.
-Your driver must continue to accept other commands. - recvfile filename port Listen for a connection on the given port.
+Default is n. - sf filename ip port Connect to the given IP and port, send the entirety of the specified file, and close the connection.
+Your driver must continue to accept other commands. - rf filename port Listen for a connection on the given port.
 Once established, write everything you can read from the socket to the given file.
 Once the other side closes the connection, close the connection as well.
 Your driver must continue to accept other commands.
-Hint: give /dev/stdout as the filename to print to the screen. - window socket Print the socket's send / receive window size. - shutdown socket read/write/both v_shutdown on the given socket.
+Hint: give /dev/stdout as the filename to print to the screen. - sd socket read/write/both v_shutdown on the given socket.
 If read or r is given, close only the reading side.
 If write or w is given, close only the writing side.
 If both is given, close both sides.
-Default is write.

-close socket v_close on the given socket.
+Default is write. - cl socket v_close on the given socket. - q Quit cleanly brushing up the used memory allocations.